Difference between handmade and machine-made rugs

 • 01 April 2021

-Before we go into the details of these features of rugs first let’s understand how the handmade and machine-made rugs are made.
-If you take a look at a handmade rug you will notice that every knot of the rug is done by hand wherein the knots of machine-made rugs are woven in rugs by large machines.
+Before we go into the details of these features of rugs, first, let's understand how handmade and machine-made rugs are made.
+If you take a look at a handmade rug, you will notice that every knot of the rug is done by hand, whereas the knots of machine-made rugs are woven in by large machines.
 The machine-made rugs are also called power-loomed rugs.
 A rug that is manufactured using a drill gun to insert the pile into the cloth is also considered handmade.
-A 9X12 size hand-tufted rug takes around a weak to manufactured, and on the other side, a hand-knotted rug of the same size takes more than 12 months.
-The machine-made rugs are usually made of synthetic fibers like polypropylene, nylon mixed with some wool, and the handmade rugs are made using silk, wool, and cotton.
+A hand-tufted wool rug 9x12 takes around a week to manufacture, and on the other hand, a hand-knotted rug of the same size takes more than 12 months.
+The machine-made rugs are usually made of synthetic fibres like polypropylene, nylon, mixed with some wool, and the handmade rugs are made using silk, wool, and cotton.

 How to find the difference between handmade and machine-made rugs

 The edge finishing of a rug can also tell you the difference between a handmade and machine-made rug.
-If you see any type of binding or surging used, then you are looking at a machine-made rug, and on the other hand, if there are no stitches visible then it’s a handmade rug.
+If you see any type of binding or surging used, then you are looking at a machine-made rug, like a viscose Persian machine-made rug or more, and on the other hand, if there are no stitches visible, then it's a handmade rug.

-The easiest way to find out if the rug is machine-made or handmade is by checking the backside of the rugs.
-When you see the backside of rugs and if you find out that the back is not 100% even then this alone is a good sign that the rug is a handmade rug and every knot is done via hands.
-The more details showed on the backside of the rug the better the quality of the rug.
-It is more important if you are looking for a handmade rug because a lot of details mean that it took a longer period to complete it.
-The handmade rugs are more valuable especially to the collectors of rugs that wish to invest in good quality rugs for their homes.
+The easiest way to find out if the rug is machine-made or handmade is by checking the backside of the rug.
+When you see the backside of rugs, and if you find out that the back is not 100% even, then this alone is a good sign that the rug is a handmade rug and every knot is done by hand.
+The more details shown on the backside of the rug, the better the quality of the rug.
+It is more important if you are looking for a handmade rug, like handmade Persian rugs, because a lot of details mean that it took a longer period to complete.
+The handmade rugs are more valuable, especially to collectors of rugs who wish to invest in good-quality rugs for their homes.

 The more detailed design on the back means better quality.
-More knots/weaves per square inch mean more durable and long-lasting.
+More knots/weaves per square inch means more durable and long-lasting.

 We are sure that after reading all these differences between handmade and machine-made rugs, everyone can easily choose the handmade or machine-made rugs as per their requirements.